Table of Contents

 Update as necessary

 Part of our mandate is to ensure that the LMI we deliver is relevant and up to date.
 To adhere to that, many of our publications are updated regularly.
 Our Future of Work and Now of Work Annotated Bibliographies, for example, are updated whenever new reports are published.
-Similarly, our Canadian Online Job Posting Dashboard is updated every month when new postings have been collected.
+Similarly, our Canadian Job Trends Dashboard is updated every week when new postings have been collected.
 Updates to our products are then shared through our website, social media and newsletter.

 Products that require regular updates are monitored and updated accordingly, some more frequently based on level of importance and relevance.
 The decision about which products are more relevant is determined by what is currently influencing the labour market and topics frequently discussed by labour market organizations, economists and our stakeholders.